Fluent Bit: Official Manual

 kubectl auth can-i list pods --as=system:serviceaccount:fluentbit-system:fluentbit

-If set roles are configured correctly, it should simply respond with yes.
+If set roles are configured correctly, it should respond with yes.

-For instance, using Azure AKS, running the above command may respond with:
+For instance, using Azure AKS, running the previous command might respond with:

 no - Azure does not have opinion for this user.